canonical/snap-http/README.md

 programmatically install and manage snaps in your Python applications.
 It has no dependencies other than Python 3.8 or higher.

-*N.B.: snap-http is in **very** early development, the API is currently unstable and is subject to change.*

 ## Installation

 ```bash